Grafana is updated very regularly.

 Sign up at Grafana Cloud

-There are no considerable differences to be aware of as shown and discussed in the video.
+Other than the frequent menu layout and changes to option names, there are no other considerable differences to be aware of as shown and discussed in the video.

 Example Version User Interfaces Changes

 sudo dpkg -i grafana_6.0.0_amd64.deb